How to Remove Kids' Stains in the Home

 Preventing Future Stains

 Since there's only so much you can do about kids' stains in your home (adults make them too after all), try these helpful ideas to prevent stains from happening in the first place.
+Think carefully about materials, cleaning product placement, and overall awareness of stains in the home.

 Pick Forgiving Materials